Find Affordable College Courses

 Read full report on Education at Clemson University

-The in-demand doctor’s degree programs at South Carolina State University helped the school earn the #3 place on this year’s ranking of the most popular education schools in South Carolina.
-Located in the town of Orangeburg, South Carolina State University is a public school with a small student population.
+Out of the 9 schools in South Carolina that were part of this year’s ranking, South Carolina State University landed the # 3 spot on the list.
+Located in the town of Orangeburg, South Carolina State University is a public college with a small student population.

 Of the 12 students majoring in education at South Carolina State University, 33% are male and 67% are female.